alexanderwiegel/magpie_uni/README.md

 3. Start the emulator and drop "app-release.apk" in it

-4. Download MySQL Workbench from https://dev.mysql.com/downloads/workbench/
+4. Download MySQL workbench from https://dev.mysql.com/downloads/workbench/

-5. Run the database script XXX
+5. In MySQL workbench, run the database script db_schema.sql

 6. Inside backend/sql.js in line 8 change the “password” and set it to your MySQL password which is the same as your workbench password (by default its “root”)